 Is it a real Mexican pickle?
 The most Mexican element seems to be that spicy red pepper.
 That said though, it works great with Mexican food, tortillas for instance.
 The pickle works great if you use it directly after you’ve made it.
 However, if you’ve cleaned your jars properly and work clean it will keep in the fridge for a few weeks.
 Just be sure to add enough vinegar and to submerge all of the onion in the pickle.

 - 1 small red pepper (the final result won't be spicy though)

 - 50g sugar

 - 1 tsp coriander seeds

 - Cut up the onions in half rings.

-- Add some water (approx. 100 ml) until the onions are well covered.
+- Add water (approx. 100 ml) until the onions are well covered.

-- Bring the liquid to the boil and boil the onions, covered with a lid, on a low heat for about 20-30 minutes, until they have bcome soft and translucent.
+- Bring the liquid to the boil and, on a low heat, simmer the onions, covered with a lid, until they're soft and translucent.